|

 2. Label cabinet doors.

 It’s a good idea to create a system that tells you exactly where the cabinet doors belongs after being removed.
-While it might seem obvious, believe me, we made this mistake the first time and it’s not!
+While it might seem obvious, believe me, we made this mistake the first time, and it’s not obvious!
 So for instance, we wrote, “T R-L 1.”
 This means #1 on the top, going right to left for us.
 We do this with painter’s tape and a good ol’ sharpie and stick it to the back of the cabinet door.
+So fancy.
+So professional.

 repainting painted kitchen cabinets